pymatgen.analysis.chemenv.utils package

 - anticlockwise_sort_indices(pps)[source]

-Returns the indices that would sort a list of 2D points in anticlockwise order :param pps: List of points to be sorted
+Get the indices that would sort a list of 2D points in anticlockwise order.

 - Returns: